 The XE features a superior multiple exposure function to the XK.
 The XK requires the user to push in the film rewind release button on the bottom of the camera before winding the film advance lever to re-cock the shutter for the next exposure.
 On the XE, you simply push a lever concentric to the film advance lever with your index finger which exposes a red dot and then wind the advance lever.
 It's quicker, more convenient, and the exposure counter does not advance as it does on the XK.
 The XE also uses the standard ISO flash hot-shoe as opposed to the XK's blatant adoption of Nikon's inconvenient over-the-rewind-knob contraption.

 But what makes the XE exceptional is not its features so much as the integration of all its controls and mechanisms.
 In other words, how it feels.
 The XE feels like it has been machined from a single billet of brass.
 Controls move precisely and positively, yet oh so smoothly!
-It has the finest film advance of any SLR we have tried.
+It has one of the finest film advance mechanisms of any vintage SLR.
 People rave about the smoothness of the Nikon F3's advance with all of its ball bearings, and it is definitely one of the best.
 But an XE feels like silk on silk, its Leitz heritage shining through.
 Cost-cutting was only a couple of years away, so the XE makes a strong argument as the pinnacle of material and build quality among Minolta manual focus SLRs.
 And it certainly holds its own against any other contemporary SLR.
 It's the epitome of "brass & glass", especially when paired with an MC Rokkor lens.
 If holding one in your hands doesn't make you want to go take pictures, check for a pulse ;-).

 The XE was a hit for Minolta, so much so that they brought out a slightly de-contented version, the XE-5 (XE-b in Japan) in 1975.
 The XE-5 lacks the eyepiece shutter, the viewfinder aperture & shutter speed displays, the film safe-load signal, and the multiple exposure capability (strangely, the XE-b retained multiple exposure) of the XE-7.
 And it came only in chrome, whereas the the XE-7 was only available in black.
 (The XE and XE-1 came almost exclusively in chrome, but there are a few black units out there.)
 But all of the important stuff was still there: the Copal-Leitz shutter, that buttery film advance, reliable CLC (Contrast Light Compensator) metering, DOF preview, self-timer, and exposure compensation.
 Minolta sold 600,000 XEs (all versions) in 4 years (1974-77), outpacing Pentax (ES/ESII & K2: 380,000 from 1971-80), and Canon (EF: 320,000 from 1973-78).
 And although Nikon produced 760,000 EL/ELW/EL2 cameras from 1972-80, during the time the XE was on the market it outsold the Nikkormats/Nikons by 130,000 units.
 Not bad for being the late starter!